The relay log is a set of log files created by a replica during replication.

-If you need to overcome this issue while replication is already underway,you can stop the slave, prepend the old relay log index file to the new relay log index file, and restart the slave.
+If you need to overcome this issue while replication is already underway,you can stop the replica, prepend the old relay log index file to the new relay log index file, and restart the replica.

 shell> cat NEW_relay_log_name.index >> OLD_relay_log_name.index shell> mv NEW_relay_log_name.index OLD_relay_log_name.index